MickBuilder/sugar_catch/app_store_description.md

 ## **Start Your Sugar-Free Journey**

-Download Sweetr now and discover the shocking truth about hidden sugars in your food.
+Download Clean Foods now and discover the shocking truth about hidden sugars in your food.
 Your health transformation starts with awareness.

 ---

 ## **SUBSCRIPTION INFORMATION**

-Full access to unlimited scanning, advanced analytics, and all premium features is available through Sweetr Premium subscription (Monthly/Yearly).
+Full access to unlimited scanning, advanced analytics, and all premium features is available through Clean Foods Premium subscription (Monthly/Yearly).

 **7-day free trial** - No payment today, cancel anytime.

-If you choose a Sweetr Premium subscription, payment will be charged to your iTunes Account at confirmation of purchase.
+If you choose a Clean Foods Premium subscription, payment will be charged to your iTunes Account at confirmation of purchase.
 The subscription will automatically renew unless turned off in your iTunes Account Settings at least 24 hours before the current period ends.
 You can manage your subscription and turn off auto-renew in your iTunes Account Settings.

 ---